-Business case development should be approached in a systematic manner, utilizing a suitable conceptualization framework and involving different actors of the value network (end-users, payers, delivery partners, service providers, integrators).
+13. Framework for "Business Case Development" under the AAL Joint Programme payers, delivery partners, service providers, integrators).
 In the domain of the AAL Joint Programme, "business case development" is not to be interpreted relevant only in activities involving enterprises and business partners, but whenever the objective is to create economic, social or other forms of value with new solutions.
 This means that in the AAL Joint Programme, activities of non-profit and public sector organizations also must include business case development aspects.